Stained Glass Scarlet: Scarlet Redemption

 Scarlet returns and haunts the streets of Brooklyn armed with her crossbow.
-She finds Bertrand Crawley and, recognizing him as a friend of Marc Spector (or Jake Lockley), fires a crossbow bolt into his shoulder.
+She finds Bertrand Crawley and, recognizing him as a friend of Moon Knight, fires a crossbow bolt into his shoulder.
 Crawley runs off and falls through the glass front door of Gena's Diner.
 Scarlet follows after him, firing several more shots into the diner.
 She pitches Gena Landers through a window then fires a shot into the oven's gas lines, causing the entire building to explode.
 Scarlet returns to the church where she lives, confident that her "sweet angel" will come for her.

-That evening, Marc stands before the Statue of Khonshu.
-He suddenly sees an image of Scarlet flash before his eyes.
+That evening, Marc Spector stands before the statue of Khonshu and suddenly sees an vision of Scarlet.
 He knows that Scarlet is destined to come back into his life.
-He soon learns about the incident at Gena's Diner.
-He visits Gena and Crawley in the hospital and promises Gena that he will rebuild the diner.
-When he leaves the hospital and goes to the Bronx Memorial Cemetery, a group of nuns, all answering to Scarlet, emerge from the shadows and attack him.
-Scarlet appears and fires a crossbow bolt that tears a hole through Moon Knight's mask.
-As quickly as she came, she disappears again.
+Marc learns about the destruction of Gena's Diner and promises Gena to help rebuild the building.
+When Marc leaves the hospital and goes to the Bronx Memorial Cemetery, a group of nuns answering to Scarlet emerge from the shadows and attack him.
+Scarlet appears and fires a crossbow bolt that tears a hole through Moon Knight's mask before disappearing.

-Scarlet later returned, having somehow formed a psychic link to Moon Knight.
-She was fighting inner demons, and began fire-bombing New York.
-Moon Knight caught up with her atop a bridge, but she jumped, and he was unable to find her in the waters below.
-At the time it was unknown whether she survived or not.
+Scarlet later returns, having formed a psychic link to Moon Knight.
+While confronting Moon Knight, she jumps off a bridge.
+Moon Knight is unable to find Scarlet, who is presumed dead.

 The Resurrection War

-Scarlet aids the apparently-resurrected Moon Knight in fighting an alliance of some of his oldest foes: Raoul Bushman, Black Spectre and Morpheus, although her willingness to kill continues to put her at odds with Moon Knight.
-After preventing her from killing a defeated Black Spectre and before his final showdown with Bushman and Morpheus, Moon Knight urges her to flee the scene before the police arrive and she is last seen returning to her church, her escape aided by Ray and Ricky Landers: Gena's children and allies of Moon Knight.
+Scarlet aids Moon Knight in fighting an alliance of some of his oldest foes: Raoul Bushman, Black Spectre, and Morpheus.
+However, her willingness to kill continues to put her at odds with Moon Knight.
+After preventing her from killing a defeated Black Spectre and before his final showdown with Bushman and Morpheus, Moon Knight urges her to flee the scene before the police arrive and she is last seen returning to her church.